cdransf/cd-11ty/src/posts/2021/a-brief-intro-to-git.md

 ---
+date: '2021-06-07'
 title: A brief intro to git
-date: '2021-06-07'
+description: "As a developer, a version control system is a critical part of your toolkit, no matter the size of the project or team you may find yourself working on."
 draft: false
 tags: ['Git', 'development']
 ---